HunterInSpace/RokuBot/README.md

 $select | Imitates pressing the center select button on a Roku remote
 $back | Imitates pressing the back button on a Roku remote
 $type "What you want to type" | Imitates typing on a Roku TV can be used for typing in a video name on the Youtube app for example
-$backspace | Imitates pressing backspace on a Roku TV which can be used in a app such as Youtube
+$backspace | Imitates pressing backspace on a Roku TV which can be used in an app such as Youtube

 ## Do you accept Pull requests?
 Heck yes!
-If you have any ideas at for what I should add to RokuBot please add it in a pull request.
+If you have any ideas for what I should add to RokuBot please add it in a pull request.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)